• Skip to primary navigation

 The level of disturbance an atomic watch will experience is really very minimal.
 With your human eye, you’re not likely to even notice.

-Newer atomic watches have technology built in that is so advanced it can block the disruptions.
+Newer atomic watches have technology built in that is so advanced it can block disruptions.
 GPS has been added so the watch is able to pick up the signal from satellites or from other geographically located atomic clocks.

 Are atomic watches accessible to everyone?